microsoft/vscode-edge-devtools/README.md

 ### Launching the browser via the side bar view
 * Start Microsoft Edge via the side bar
-  * Click the `DevTools for Microsoft Edge` view in the side bar.
+  * Click the `Microsoft Edge Tools` view in the side bar.
   * Click the `Open a new tab` icon to launch the browser (if it isn't open yet) and open a new tab.
-* Attach the DevTools via the side bar view
+* Attach the Microsoft Edge Tools via the side bar view
-  * Click the `Attach` icon next to the tab to open the DevTools.
+  * Click the `Attach` icon next to the tab to open the Microsoft Edge Tools.

 ### Launching the browser manually
 * Start Microsoft Edge with remote-debugging enabled on port 9222:
   * `msedge.exe --remote-debugging-port=9222`
   * Navigate the browser to the desired URL.
-* Attach the DevTools via a command:
+* Attach the Microsoft Edge Tools via a command:
-  * Run the command `DevTools for Microsoft Edge: Attach to a target`
+  * Run the command `Microsoft Edge (Chromium) Tools: Attach to a target`
   * Select a target from the drop down.

 ### Attaching automatically when launching the browser for debugging